Global Settings & Locale Configuration | Yext Hitchhikers Platform

 }

-default: this is the locale code for your experience.
-This should align with the language code for your entities in the Knowledge Graph.
+default This is the locale code for your experience.
+This should align with the language code for your entities in Content.
 If you’re not sure what this is, you can look in Account Settings > Personal Settings and find the Default Language for your account.
 You can also look at the “Languages” module on Entity Edit.
 If your account is in the US and you have not enabled multi-language profiles, your default locale should be set to “en”.
 Similarly, if you are in the UK, it should be set to “en_gb”.

 global_config.json File